Ebeltoft – Idyllic town with timber-framed buildings and cobblestones - Djursland – East Jutland

 You'll find lots of small shops with handicrafts, fashion, etc. as well as excellent restaurants.
 In summer, the streets are often full of music or other sorts of entertainment - also at night.
 The old small-town atmosphere of Ebeltoft reflects a piece of Denmark's history through the centuries.

-Throughout the year, visitors are invited to walk on their own along the cobbled business streets Nørrebakke and Adelgade, to Torvet (The Square) with the old City Hall, from there the streets Nedergade and Overgade guides you to the church of Ebeltoft.
-The surface of Overgade is laid with cut stones, whereas the rest of the street as well as the gutters were laid with rounded natural stones.
+Throughout the whole year, visitors are invited to wander on their own along the cobbled Nørrebakke and Adelgade, which are business streets, as well as on Fedt Mikkels Gang by the chemist's shop, through Torvet (The Square) with the old City Hall, by Ebeltoft Church, and on Nedergade and Overgade, The surface of Overgade was laid with cut stones, whereas the rest of the street as well as the gutters were laid with of rounded natural stones.
 In times past, one of the town’s gates stood where Kurveleddet joins Overgade.
-At Strandvejen, you can still see the remains of the old seaweed dikes.
+At Strandvejen, you can still see the remains of the old tangdiger, walls of collected seaweed.